qgis/QGIS-Website/README.md

 * Write file names in lower case only
 * No spaces in file names

+## 🤝 Contributing to this project

+We welcome your contributions!
+All contributors are expected to sign a contributor license agreement (CLA) which you can see [here](https://gist.github.com/timlinux/cc20c0b8860648da977a261d46b170d4).
+This process is automatically enabled when you create your first pull request.

 ## 💮 Changing the templates

 Page type | Path